 - 1 tbsp vegetable oil or any cooking oil, for frying

 - 1 green onion chopped

-- 30 g carrot bell pepper, or other vegetable, diced
+- 30 g carrot bell pepper, or other vegetables, diced

 - 2 cloves garlic minced